UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 #### Not permitted connection methods

 This list shows examples of not permitted methods.
 By default, unless listed above, the connection method should be assumed as *not permitted* unless confirmed as permitted in writing by RCC.
-- VS Code and similar IDE apps (pycharm, zed, cursor, etc)
+- VS Code and similar IDE apps (pycharm, zed, cursor, mutagen, etc)
 - Remote tunnelling services and features, including VS Code remote tunnels

 #### Command line SSH Access to Bunya